 Even though life is inevitably challenging, you can overcome your biggest obstacles by having composure.
-You can release your inner warrior spirit by continuing to take action despite hardships and setbacks.
+You can release your inner warrior spirit by continuing to do the necessary work despite hardships and setbacks.

 You can choose to remain calm in the face of adversity.

 Internalizing that life’s problems are designed to help you evolve into a more powerful version of yourself, you embrace your defeats and failures.
-As a result, you become stronger, wiser, and more resilient to conquer future difficulties.
+As a result, you learn from your past mistakes to become stronger, wiser, and more resilient to conquer future difficulties.

 Achieving your vision is inevitable because of your resolute attitude and determination regardless of not knowing when and how your success will manifest.